arc53/DocsGPT/CODE_OF_CONDUCT.md

 sustained inappropriate behavior.

-* **Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+* **Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban
-* **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,harassment of an individual or aggression towards or disparagement of classes of individuals.
+* **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual or aggression towards or disparagement of classes of individuals.

 * **Consequence**: A permanent ban from any sort of public interaction within